♫ Long and thin, legato is like spaghetti. ♫

 - (Pianos, guitars, lutes, zithers) A basic long note played with a bow or EBow on an instrument that is normally strummed, hammered, or plucked.

-- A growling note produced by fluttering the tongue into the instrument.
-Unfortunately, it’s usually only an afterthought except in libraries designed specifically for jazz.
+- (Brass) A growling note produced by fluttering the tongue into the instrument, commonly found in libraries geared towards jazz.

 - (Strings, guitars, woodwinds, brass, vocals) A transition between notes that is smooth and connected.
-Vocalists can achieve this effect by waiting to take a breath until the end of a phrase.
+For vocals, this is achieved by waiting to take a breath until the end of a phrase.
 For strings, legato involves keeping the bow on the strings until the end of the phrase, even though it may change direction.
 For many types of virtual instruments, legato is essential in adding realism.
-However, recording legato transitions can be time-consuming and costly, which is why free instruments may emulate the effect using scripts or more likely omit it altogether.
+However, recording legato transitions can be time-consuming and costly, which is why free instruments more often emulate the effect using scripts or omit it altogether.

 - (Strings) A note played by plucking the strings of an instrument that is usually played with a bow.
 Pizzicato is the inverse of the bowed sustain.

-- (Synths) Equivalent to glide, which can usually be adjusted by a knob on monophonic sounds.
+- (MIDI, synths) Equivalent to glide, which can usually be adjusted by a knob on monophonic sounds.

 - (Strings, brass, woodwinds) Sudden, accented notes that begin very loudly and then quickly drop off.
-This articulation also covers the territory of fortepiano and subito forte in the virtual space.
+In virtual instruments, this term may also be a catchall for the similar fortepiano and subito forte articulations.

 - Slap tongue